Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Yes, these dogs are intelligent, but in their own ways.
 Many can learn a trick very quickly if you let them acknowledge what is in for them.
 They love stinky treats and become champion beggars when they smell something good.
 These dogs live for food, so take advantage of this to train them.
 Those who have managed to bring a basset hound in the obedience ring know that with patience, persistence and a touch of creativity, you can accomplish quite some impressive things with a hound—things that can make other dog owners green with envy.

 Basset Hound Earns Novice Obedience Title

 Training Tips for Hound Owners

 The earlier you start training your hound, the better.
 Older hounds may have ingrained habits that may take some time to change.
 You can start training little things as a sit as early as you get your puppy home.
 All you need is a tasty treat you can use as a lure to position your pup in a sit.
-House training a hound may be challenging because of their powerful sniffers, which they may use to find previously soiled areas where to soil again.
+Potty training a hound may be challenging because of their powerful sniffers, which they may use to find previously soiled areas where to soil again.
 Make sure you use potent enzyme-based cleaners to clean up all accidents.

 Manage the Environment

 Hounds can be easily distracted.
 They can be heeling next to you one minute, and the next minute, you are dog-less as you realize you are talking to yourself while your hound took off distracted by a smell.
 You want to start in a quiet room where there is not much going on so that your hound won't switch into "beagle mode."
 Always work with your hound on leash or in a safe fenced area.
 There are too many accidents happening when hounds take off only to end in a road full of traffic, poisoned by neighbors or falling prey to large animals.